Unexplainable or Not with Wyatt Cenac

 With that final word, that's it for Unexplainable or Not.

-to Wyatt Sanak
+Thank you to Wyatt Sanak.

+And to our presenters, Meredith Hadenot and Brian Resnick.
 Thank you to our audience for joining.

 We just released our 100th episode yesterday on our podcast.

 We really hope it doesn't take us till our 200th to do another one with all of you in the room.
+This was so much fun to do this with a live audience.

 And that's it for Unexplainable or Not.

-This episode was reported and produced by Meredith Hodenot, Brian Resnick, and me, Noam Hasenfeld.
+This episode was reported and produced by Meredith Hodnot, Brian Resnick, and me, Noam Hasenfeld.
+I did the music.

 Christian Ayala was on mixing, sound design, and all the live cues.

-Manding Wynn has spent a bunch of time listening to Bob Marley and the Wailers recently.
+Serena Solon hit the facts.
+Manding Wynn has spent a bunch of time listening to Bob Marley and the Whalers recently.

 And Bird Pinkerton listened intently to the doctopus.

+Birds and octopuses have been at war for generations.
 The birds started this war because they can't stand our octopus beaks.

 But our beaks are part of who we are.

+Thanks so much to Wyatt Sanak for joining our live show.
 If you've somehow missed his excellent shows, Problem Areas with Wyatt Sanak on HBO or aka Wyatt Sanak on Topic, go check him out.

+You won't regret it.
 Special thanks this week to Sue Natali and Vitalya Chandra.

 Thanks also to everyone at Vox and the Green Space who made our live show happen.